purestorage/pso-csi/pureStorageDriver/README.md

 This helm chart installs the Pure Service Orchestrator CSI plugin on a Kubernetes cluster.

 ## Important Notes
-1. Starting at version 1.0.0, PSO deploys a datastore replicated across the provided storage backends.
+1. Starting at version 6.0.0, PSO deploys a datastore replicated across the provided storage backends.
 1. Currently, there is **no upgrade supported** from previous versions that do not deploy the datastore.
 1. You **MUST** supply a unique `clusterID` in values.yaml.
-This was previously called `namespace.pure`.
+This was previously called `namespace.pure`. `clusterID` must be less than or equal to 22 characters in length. `clusterID` must be unique between **all** Kubernetes clusters using your Pure devices or naming conflicts will result.
-1. To uninstall, you **MUST** first delete the secret `pure-provisioner-secret` and wait a couple minutes before performing `helm uninstall`.
+1. `helm uninstall` will perform the initial uninstallation, but some pods will continue to clean up post-installation.
+They should go away after cleanup is complete.

 ## Platform and Software Dependencies
 - #### Operating Systems Supported*: